docker/docs/content/compose/environment-variables/set-variables.md

 keywords: compose, orchestration, environment, variables, interpolation
 ---

-A Compose file can uses variables to offer more flexibility.
-If you want to quickly switch between image tags to test multiple versions, or want to adjust a volume source to your local environment, you don't need to edit the compose file, but can just set variables
+A Compose file can use variables to offer more flexibility.
+If you want to quickly switch between image tags to test multiple versions, or want to adjust a volume source to your local environment, you don't need to edit the Compose file each time, you can just set variables that insert values at run time.

 Below is a simple example: